-Most of us have heard that doing sports can help to improve our sleep quality but did you know that sleep also helps you to get fit?
+Most of us have heard that doing sports can help to improve our sleep quality, but did you know that sleep also helps you to get fit?
 Getting more and better quality sleep really can help you improve your athletic performance, regardless of your level and preferred sport.

 Research shows that sleeping better can help you improve your speed, accuracy and reaction time when doing sports.
 So how is sleep actually helping us to get fit?

-When we go into the first stage of deep sleep a growth hormone is released which helps the body to regenerate and repair.
+- When we go into the first stage of deep sleep a growth hormone is released which helps the body to regenerate and repair.
 The hormone stimulates protein synthesis, promotes cell division and helps to break down fat which provides energy for tissue repair.

-Just as you need more calories when you do more sports you also need more sleep to fully recover.
+- Just as you need more calories when you do more sports, you also need more sleep to fully recover.
 If you are training intensively you should sleep up to an hour extra per night.
 Athletes at the top of their game sleep even more.

 For professional sportsmen and women sleep is vital.
 That is why Serena Williams and Roger Federer sleep up to 12 hours a night, in particular during competition season.
 Patrick Küng, former downhill ski world champion, talks about the challenge travelling for competitions as well: “Travelling a lot for competitions I realize that hotel rooms can be a killer for my sleep, either too warm or too cold.
-With Dagsmejan I don’t have to worry about that anymore, these pyjamas makes my body feeling instantly at home.”
+With Dagsmejan I don’t have to worry about that anymore, these pajamas makes my body feeling instantly at home.”

-sleep like a champion
+Sleep like a champion

 What can we learn from the professional athletes that are on top of their game?
 One important lesson is that sleep has been a vital component of their success.
 Dr. med Lutz Grauman, Phd & specialist in sports medicine, nutrition and chirotherapy and member of the Dagsmejan medical advisory board, talks about why sleep is so important in the world of professional sports and what we all can learn from that.

-experience it yourself
+Experience it yourself

-Combining the finest natural fibres with the latest sleep technology Dagsmejan sleepwear is scientifically proven to help you sleep longer and deeper.
+Combining the finest natural fibres with the latest sleep technology, Dagsmejan sleepwear is scientifically proven to help you sleep longer and deeper.
 By staying longer in the ideal climatic zone we can ensure that we can enjoy truly restorative sleep to wake up with focus, energy and clarity to take on whatever the day may offer.